NOAA-GFDL/CEFI-regional-MOM6/tools/grid/README.md

 ## [COSIMA-regional-mom6 Gridtools](https://github.com/COSIMA/regional-mom6)

 **COSIMA (Consortium for Ocean-Sea Ice Modelling in Australia) regional-mom6 gridtools** are specifically tailored for handling regional configurations of the MOM6 ocean model.
-It is a great method to learn about grid generation, and use the package to generate your own grid, however, it is best for generating regional horizontal grids with uniform spacing in longitude and latitude, and only supports boundary segments that are parallel to either lines of constant longitude and latitude.
+It is a great method to learn about grid generation, and use the package to generate your own grid,n however, it is best for generating regional horizontal grids with uniform spacing in longitude and latitude, and only supports boundary segments that are parallel to either lines of constant longitude and latitude.

 For a full description and tutorial of these tools go to the following links: